mcarvin8/xml-disassembler/README.md

 - **Ignore Files** – Specify XML files to exclude from disassembly.
 - **Logging** – Enable detailed debugging logs.
 - **Integrations** – Works with tools like Salesforce CLI
-- **Multiple Formats** - The disassembled file format can be XML, JSON, JSON5, or YAML based on preference.
+- **Multiple Formats** - The disassembled file format can be XML, JSON, JSON5, TOML, or YAML based on preference.
 The reassembler will reassemble the original XML structure from these formats.

 <!-- TABLE OF CONTENTS -->
 <details>